numpy/numpy-tutorials/README.md

 # NumPy tutorials

-This set of tutorials and educational materials is being developed, IT IS NOT INTEGRATED IN THE HTML DOCS AT https://www.numpy.org/devdocs/

 The goal of this repository is to provide high-quality resources by the NumPy project, both for self-learning and for teaching classes with.
 If you're interested in adding your own content, check the [Contributing](#contributing) section.
+This set of tutorials and educational materials is not a part of the NumPy source tree.

 To download a local copy of the `.ipynb` files, you can either [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)